CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Evaluation

-\sys's approximation auto-tuning searched through 119--225, 441--468, and 382--417 candidates and took 3.7--3.9 hours, 4.4--4.6 hours, and 9.8--10.7 hours for EfficientNet, BERT, and ViT, respectively.
-Currently, the iterative graph rewriting and lowering are not well-optimized, and we expect that this search time can become faster with better engineering.
+\sys searched through 220--252 candidates for each model, which took {4.2--5.2}, {2.02--2.39}, and {5.56--5.95} hours for EfficientNet, BERT, and ViT, respectively.
+Currently, iterative graph rewriting and lowering are not well optimized, and we expect search time to improve with better engineering.
 The search time can also be reduced by using less data or a better search strategy.
+We did not further optimize the auto-tuner efficiency because this is a one-time pre-deployment cost, which can be offset by the savings from the speedup.